 Acceleration and Power

-The 2014 Toyota Prius c has a 1.5-liter four-cylinder engine and an electric motor.
-Combined, they make 99 horsepower.
-All models have a continuously variable transmission (CVT).
-The Prius c gets an EPA-estimated 53/46 mpg city/highway, which is one of the best fuel economy ratings in the class and superb for a small hybrid.
+The 2015 Toyota Prius c has a 1.5-liter four-cylinder engine and an electric motor that make 99 horsepower combined.
+All models come with a continuously variable transmission (CVT).
+The Prius c gets an EPA-estimated 53/46 mpg city/highway, which is one of the highest fuel economy ratings in the class.